SAP/spartacus-docs/_pages/fsa/features/dynamicforms/core/basic-form-validations.md

 }
 ```

-All arguments defined in the JSON file represent input parameters for compareToCurrentDate function from DefaultFormValidators, and they are added to the function in run-time.
+All arguments defined in the JSON file represent input parameters for `compareToCurrentDate` function from `DefaultFormValidators`, and they are added to the function in run-time.
 In our example, based on the mapping defined in the configuration, we will find the following validation function:

 ```typescript
 static compareToCurrentDate(operator) {